haet97trivedi/Information-Data-Visualisation/README.md

 # Information-Data-Visualisation
-Visualizing the various set of data
+Visualizing the various sets of data

+To view the full interactive notebook, click on this [link](https://nbviewer.org/github/haet97trivedi/Information-Data-Visualisation/blob/master/Information%20Visualisation%20-%20Using%20Altair%20.ipynb#).